 If you don’t get a full face mask, in addition to your goggles you will also need something to protect your teeth.
 Some fields will allow you to skip the lower face protection, but we don’t recommend it.
 Your teeth are worth the little hassle and few dollars it costs to protect them.
 Most of the time you will see mesh lower face masks.
 They are semi-flexible allowing you to form it to your face a little.
 Sometimes people will just use a cloth around their face like a shemagh or balaclava.
 This is often cooler and more comfortable, but it won’t necessarily protect your teeth from a bb as well as a wire mesh one would.

 Finally, the last bit of protection to make sure you have is good boots.
 Most of the time you will be playing outside, in the woods or other less than perfectly flat areas.
 You will want good hiking style boots that afford good ankle protection.
-Without ankle protection you are very likely to sprain your ankle out on the field.
+Without ankle protection, you are very likely to sprain your ankle out on the field.
 Other safety protection to consider would be knee and elbow pads, gloves, and possibly something to protect your lower regions (if you know what we mean).

 Focus on One Good Gun Instead of Lots of Cheap Ones

 Many people, but especially newer players, seem to be infatuated with simply having as many cool looking guns as possible.
-Never mind that fact that they are never going to get around to using all of them, or that they might be cheaping out on quality so that they can afford so many.
-Our second tip for starting out in airsoft is to choose one main weapon that you like, and work with that.
+Never mind the fact that they are never going to get around to using all of them, or that they might be cheaping out on quality so that they can afford so many.
+Our second tip for starting out in airsoft is to choose one main weapon that you like and work with that.
 Don’t worry about getting a whole arsenal set up, you need to focus on one good weapon to get you through some games fits.

 Whatever your budget ends up being, try to spend most of it on a gun.
 You don’t need a ton of gear to start, just some face protection, ammunition, and of course a battery and charger (if your gun doesn’t come with one).
 Don’t even worry about a sidearm.
 They are fun and useful, but not a necessity.
 Get a quality platform set up, and don’t worry about a bunch of guns until you are satisfied with your first gun.
 Then and only then should you move on.